-7.3 Flood Planning - this lot is not subject to flood risk.
+Clause 7.3 Flood Planning - this lot is not subject to flood risk.

-7.5 Coastal risk planning - this lot is not indicated as being subject to coastal risk on the relevant map however it is subject to estuarine inundation.
-As indicated in the report at Appendix G, the proposed floor level is well above the maximum inundation level.
+7.5 Coastal risk planning - this lot is not indicated as being subject to coastal risk on the relevant map and is not subject to estuarine inundation.